wizeline/react-apprenticeship/topics/SOLID/readme.md

 > **_" Abstraction should not depend on details.
 Details should depend on abstractions. "_**

-Note: A detail means a concrete implementation.
-Also a detail can be the concrete technology used to store data (DB system).
+**Note**: A detail means a concrete implementation.
+Also a detail can be the concrete technology used to store data (Database system).

 Let's asume we have a very simple accounting system that let's us manages account by making deposits and withdraws and we deside to use a concrete Database (MySQL for example).
 The core of the system will go into a class named Account wich will have some logic implemented like for example you can't withdraw more than you have in you account.